Written by Chetan Melhotra

-With the advent of cloud computing, individuals, enterprises, and large organizations are migrating towards the cloud.
-AWS cloud is the most popular cloud service provider, supporting over 100 services.
-Given its complexity and ubiquity, misconfigurations are common, and AWS is an attractive attack vector.
-However, the variety of security service can also become quite intimidating for newcomers and leave them unsure of where to start.
+With the advent of Cloud Computing, individuals, enterprises, and large organizations are migrating towards the Cloud.
+AWS Cloud is the most popular cloud service provider, supporting over 100 services.
+Misconfigurations are common, and AWS is an attractive attack vector due to its complexity and ubiquity.
+However, the variety of security services can also become quite intimidating for newcomers, leaving them unsure of where to start.
 We capture just a tiny amount of services that are available to use in the AWS security Eco-system.

 AWS Identity and Access Management (IAM)

 Whether you are a small company with a single account or a massive one with thousands of accounts to have different teams accessing resources simultaneously when working on projects, now the question arises of how we can provide access to the team securely.